 - Visit the Basilica of Santo Nino: For all those interested in the fascinating religious history of the Philippines, the Basilica, dating back to 1565, is a must visit tourist destination in Cebu.
-The church contains a sacred statue of Santo Nino (translating as ‘Holy Child,’ Jesus) which is believed to have been presented to the Queen of Cebu by Spanish conquistador, Ferdinand Magellan.
+The church contains a sacred statue of Santo Nino (translating as ‘Holy Child,’ Jesus) which is believed to have been presented to the Queen of Cebu by the Spanish conquistador, Ferdinand Magellan.
 The Basilica is visited by many devoted Filipinos who come to pray at the holy site.

 - Take in an incredible Filipino Festival: There are so many festivals in the Philippines that during your stay, you are bound to be in the right place at the right time!
-Cebu is famous for one of the biggest, loudest and most colorful festivals in the Philippines, known as Sinulog, taking place on the third Sunday of January every year.
+Cebu is famous for one of the biggest, loudest and most colourful festivals in the Philippines, known as Sinulog, taking place on the third Sunday of January every year.
 The festival is dedicated to Santo Nino, the child Jesus, as the Cebuanos celebrate their development from paganism to Christianity.
 Other festivals throughout the year include ‘Paskuhan,’ a Christmas celebration, Virgin of the Rule Fiesta (in November) and Kadaugan se Mactan (every April).
-There are many more, which lead the island to be nicknames ‘island of festivals’ by some.
+There are many more, which lead the island to be nicknamed ‘island of festivals’ by some.

 - Island hopping!
 There are no less than 167 islands that surround the main island of Cebu, making up the gorgeous, tropical Visayas.
 If the heat in the city gets too much for you and shopping malls just ain’t your thang, just a boat ride away you will find deserted beaches and swaying palm trees on Robinson Crusoe style islands.
-Malapascua, Bohol, Pangklao, Siquior and Bantayan Island are some popular retreats amongst backpackers!
+Malapascua, Bohol, Panglao, Siquior and Bantayan Island are some popular retreats amongst backpackers!

 - Visit Tops: For an incredible view of the city and the surrounding islands, head to the area, famously known as ‘Tops’ which lies at the ‘top’ (surprisingly) of Mount Busay.
 You can hike, bicycle or get a motorbike to the top.
 Best visited at sunset for a breathtaking sight.

 - Snorkeling and Diving: Moalboal is world famous throughout the Philippines and South East Asia for its incredible underwater life and the small area has many dive schools which offer a variety of courses from beginner to advanced.
-Its white sandy beaches, clear waters and abundant coral reefs will have your mouth watering and the best news is that the diving here is very affordable for budget travelers!
+Its white sandy beaches, clear waters and abundant coral reefs will have your mouth watering and the best news is that the diving here is very affordable for budget travellers!

 Where to stay:

-For backpackers who can’t afford the likes of the Shangri La Hotel on Mactan Islands (join the club!) you will find yourself with little budget options in Cebu, an island which seems to cater more for resorts.
+For backpackers who can’t afford the likes of the Shangri La Hotel on Mactan Islands (join the club!), you will find yourself with little budget options in Cebu, an island which seems to cater more for resorts.
 You are looking at around 800-1,500 for a decent room in Cebu, whilst Moalboal has some better budget options on the beach.

 - Fly: Flights with Cebu Pacific Air are great value and take one hour to reach Cebu from Manila.
 The main airport caters to many daily domestic flights around the Philippines and also Cebu Pacific Air flights from Singapore and Hong Kong.

 - Boat: The port at Cebu City is the busiest in the Philippines and you can connect to the majority of shipping lines here, from Cebu to Manila, Davao, Cagayan de Oro or many other offshore islands.
-Boats are extremely cheap and a great option for travelers who are not short on time.
+Boats are extremely cheap and a great option for travellers who are not short on time.

 Where to go next?

-- Malapascua Island: A four hour bus ride from Cebu city and you will find yourself in the small and beautiful island of Malapascua, famous for dives with ‘thresher sharks.’
+- Malapascua Island: A four-hour bus ride from Cebu city and you will find yourself in the small and beautiful island of Malapascua, famous for dives with ‘thresher sharks.’

 - Bantayan Island: Head to Bantayan to experience authentic, local island life, complete with encounters with hundreds of chicken farms!